-All gang meter bases shall have each service location labeled with a permanent identification tag in order to correctly identify which meter corresponds to a particular dwelling. (see NEC code 225.37, 230.2 (B) (1), and 230.2 (E).
+All gang meter bases shall have each service location labeled with a permanent identification tag in order to correctly identify which meter corresponds to a particular dwelling, in accordance with the most current version of the NEC.

 5. Temporary Construction Service (per service):